ibm-wm-transition/scriptpack-consumer/README.md

 ***

 This code is provided as-is and without warranty or support.
 It does not constitute part of the webMethods product suite.
 Users are free to use, fork and modify it, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While we welcome contributions, we cannot guarantee to include every contribution in the master project.